jdel12/eck-kittyhawk/quickstart/README.md

             value: "<here>"
 ```

-> NOTE: By default in this quickstart, the env var `` is set to `false`.
+> NOTE: By default in this quickstart, the Kibana env var `ELASTIC_APM_ACTIVE` is set to `false`.
 You need to turn this to true after adding the token above.

 ## Adding Kube-State-Metrics